 Getting our Permanent Visa to Live in Mexico

-| |
+| | |

 Getting Your Temporary Visa or Permanent Visa in Mexico

-**This post has been updated with known 2023 requirements from the Mexican government, but still retains our 4 year experience getting both the temporary and permanent visa.**
+**This post has been updated with known 2023 requirements from the Mexican government but still retains our 4-year experience getting both the temporary and permanent visa.**

-For our first four years, I shared our experiences of getting the temporary visa.
-In december 2021, we qualified for the permanent visa and are ecstatic that we never have to go through the process again (at least not in Mexico).
+For our first four years, I shared our experiences of getting a temporary visa.
+In December 2021, we qualified for the permanent visa and are ecstatic that we never have to go through the process again (at least not in Mexico).
 If you are just moving to Mexico, the process has become easier, though getting appointments has become a bit more difficult.
 We share our present experience plus a lot of useful information for you to navigate the immigration process almost painlessly.

 Why You Do Not Want to Rely On The Tourist Visa